meodai/color-names/README.md

 # color-names 🎨
 A semi manual merge of different color name lists.
-[Try it yourself](http://codepen.io/meodai/full/mEvZRx/)
+[Try it yourself](http://codepen.io/meodai/full/mEvZRx/) or see [the full list](https://docs.google.com/spreadsheets/d/14ny2oB7g5Tof9TmKiaaDFv25XSCRt-LlBRJhIDz_3Mo/pubhtml?gid=40578722).

 ## Process
 My goal is to create a as big as possible color name list.
 I merged different lists, modified the names when they where the same but had different hex values, and I shifted the colors a bit when the same color had different names.